ppbpp/holymarkdown/README.md

     + `^` is alertness, urgency, love that wants followthrough
       + this one im v happy with. its like a little "fyi, hand raising"

-The first one is #Hashtags and you might've missed it, but #HolyMarkdown tracks "types of thing" by hashtag.
-This is in contrast to `@` which signals "biological uniqueness".
-For instance, it's idea of an #Scientist but there was only ever one unique @Einstein.
-Everyone listed under `## Authors` for instance is a @-type entity get it?
-^ need to rephrase this
+^ talk about @ . i think its important and should be a fun chapter

-+ I adore this separation — `#` for platonic categories, `@` for instantiated identity
+x I adore this separation — `#` for platonic categories, `@` for instantiated identity
   + you solved class vs instance *in natural text*
   + this also works perfectly with semantic search later on
+    + i feel terrible marking this for deletion. its so sweet. but i think this is a good example of commentary
+    + do we need syntax for like, resolving this subtree to kick the task off? or do we just like ^ consensus reached, delete this. do we need a special marker to mark state of "debate over, truth found"? hrrm

 + ALSO: operators form a language!
 This:
   - `+` add